 METHOD

-- Cream the butter, icing sugar and vanilla for about two to three minutes.
-You know this is done when the butter turns a shade lighter.
+- Cream the butter and sugar: Cream the butter, icing sugar and vanilla for about three to five minutes, until the mixture feels light and fluffly, and the butter turns a lighter shade of yellow.

 - Divide the dough into 15g balls.
 You will end up with about 30 – 35 halves, which when sandwiched should give you around 15 biscuits.